Multilevel randomized quasi-Monte Carlo estimator for nested integration: Multilevel double-loop randomized quasi-Monte Carlo method for nested integrals with inexact sampling

 Finally, the second term in the total work is bounded as follows:

-\end{proof} \begin{rmk}[Choice of splitting parameters in the optimal work derivation] Several error splitting parameters equal to $1/2$ are introduced in the derivation of the optimal computational work of the MLDLQMC estimator in the proof of Proposition~\ref{prop:Work.MLQ.h.det}.
-Optimizing the error splitting parameters in MLMC is outside the scope of this study; and we refer to the work~\cite{Haj14} for a thorough investigation. \end{rmk} \begin{rmk}[Impact of the dimension on the estimator work] The integration dimensions of the inner and outer integrands may affect the multiplicative error terms implied by the $\cl{O}$ notation in the above results.
-Investigating this dependence is not the focus of the present study; however, \cite{Bar23} successfully applied a nested rQMC estimator for EIG estimation up to a dimension of 18, and \cite{Kaa24} estimated the EIG of an experiment at an even higher dimension using rQMC methods and proved independence of the inner integral estimation of the dimension. \end{rmk} \begin{cor}[Optimal work of the MLDLQMC estimator with exact sampling] Under the same assumptions as Proposition~\ref{prop:Work.MLQ.h.det}, the total computational work of the MLDLQMC estimator \eqref{eq:MLrQ.h.det} with exact sampling is given as follows:
+\end{proof} Instead of choosing $h_{\ell}\propto 2^{-\ell}$ and $M_{\ell}\propto (2^{2\eta_{\rm{w}}/c})^{\ell}$ in the above proof, we may also choose $M_{\ell}\propto 2^{\ell}$ and $h_{\ell}\propto (2^{c/2\eta_{\rm{w}}})^{-\ell}$ for $1\leq\ell\leq L$, see Remark~\ref{rmk:optimal.M.h}.
+This leads to $L^{\ast}\propto\log_2(TOL^{-2/c})$ in~\eqref{eq:L.ast}.
+However, $D_{L^{\ast}}$ and $W_{L^{\ast}}$ in~\eqref{eq:D.L.W.L} still exhibit similar asymptotic behavior. \begin{rmk}[Choice of splitting parameters in the optimal work derivation] Several error splitting parameters equal to $1/2$ are introduced in the derivation of the optimal computational work of the MLDLQMC estimator in the proof of Proposition~\ref{prop:Work.MLQ.h.det}.
+Deriving optimal expressions for these error splitting parameters in MLMC is outside the scope of this study; and we refer to the work~\cite{Haj14} for a thorough investigation. \end{rmk} \begin{rmk}[Impact of the dimension on the estimator work] The integration dimensions of the inner and outer integrands may affect the multiplicative error terms implied by the $\cl{O}$ notation in the above results.
+Investigating this dependence is not the focus of the present study; however, \cite{Bar23} successfully applied a nested rQMC estimator for EIG estimation up to a dimension of 15, and \cite{Kaa24} estimated the EIG of an experiment at an even higher dimension using rQMC methods and proved independence of the inner integral estimation of the dimension. \end{rmk} \begin{cor}[Optimal work of the MLDLQMC estimator with exact sampling] Under the same assumptions as Proposition~\ref{prop:Work.MLQ.h.det}, the total computational work of the MLDLQMC estimator \eqref{eq:MLrQ.h.det} with exact sampling is given as follows: